Aesthetics and Ethics

 In the Contexts of the Personal, Cultural, Social, Natural, and Globalising Worlds

-This course will explore how aesthetic experience, broadly interpreted, inherently involves an ethical relationship between the perceiver or artist and the environment in which the experience unfolds – whether that is another individual, a distinct culture, society, or nature itself.
-Subsequently, the course will examine how globalisation, with its diverse aspects such as technological advances, virtuality, speed, and fragmentation, impacts this vital ethical dimension.
+This course will explore how aesthetic experience, broadly interpreted, inherently involves an ethical relationship between the perceiver or artist and the environment in which the experience unfolds, whether that is another individual, a distinct culture, society, or nature itself.
+Subsequently, the course will examine how globalisation with its diverse aspects such as technological advances, virtuality, speed, and fragmentation, impacts this vital ethical dimension.

-The course will begin by considering significant and highly specific elements of European philosophical movements, including personalism, existentialism, and ethical phenomenology.
-It will also address modern Japanese Buddhist philosophy and American idealism, focusing respectively on figures such as Nishida Kitaro (1870-1945) and Josiah Royce (1855-1916), examining themes around the individual’s position and their relationship to the world.
-For ethical thought in Europe, we will engage with selected topics from the works of Emmanuel Mounier (1905-1950) (person and community), Martin Buber (1878-1965) (I and Thou), Gabriel Marcel (1889-1973) (creative fidelity), Martin Heidegger (1889-1976) (dwelling and the Thou), Maurice Merleau-Ponty (1908-1961) (intersubjectivity), Emmanuel Levinas (1905-1995) (the Other), Paul Ricoeur (1913-2005) (interpretation and the Other), and Jean-Luc Marion (1946-) (being given and givenness).
+The course will consider relevant and specific ethical issues addressed by a variety philosophical movements such as personalism, existentialism, and phenomenology, as well as modern Japanese Buddhist philosophy and American idealism.
+These reflections will involve references to thinkers such as Emmanuel Mounier (1905-1950) (person and community), Martin Buber (1878-1965) (I and Thou), Gabriel Marcel (1889-1973) (creative fidelity), Martin Heidegger (1889-1976) (dwelling and the Thou), Maurice Merleau-Ponty (1908-1961) (intersubjectivity), Emmanuel Levinas (1905-1995) (alterity), Paul Ricoeur (1913-2005) (interpretation and the Other), and Jean-Luc Marion (1946-) (being given and givenness), Nishida Kitaro (1870-1945) (self-determination and place), Josiah Royce (1855-1916) (individual and world).

 The integrity of the person at the age of virtual productivity